220118-Reston-NET/TuanAnh-Nguyen-P0/README.md

 - Add Tracking Number to Order (v1.0.1 added)
 - Cancel Order (v1.0.1 added)
 - Recall and Return Shipment Order even shipped (v1.0.1 added)
+- Have their own price(due to the price can be changed by Admin after customer placed order issue) (v1.0.2 added)
 ## Admin/Manager
 - Add new product to the system
 - Edit product information
 - Check all the products in the system
 - Edit Product Information (v1.0.1 added)
+- Age Restriction when adding new product and applied to all stores (v1.0.2 added)
+## Others
+- Search Customers
+- Search Products(get all the product information and all the stores that have that product instock)  (v1.0.2 added)

 # Technologies
 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/)